14 Restaurants for the Best Outdoor Brunch in Miami

 3101 NE 7th Ave., Miami; 305-702-5528 or amaraatparaiso.com

-It feels like just yesterday that Grammy Award–winning musician Pharrell Williams opened his first restaurant and lounge with hospitality whiz David Grutman (OTL, Planta, Komodo).
-More than two years later, and we can confidently say brunch is still our favorite meal here.
-With a swanky patio at the center of the Design District, enjoy the Miami air as you indulge in a bagel and lox tower, bourbon cinnamon rolls and fruity cocktails.
+3. SwanWe feel all sorts of happy when we score brunch reservations at Swan, the Design District restaurant by Grammy Award–winning musician Pharrell Williams and hospitality whiz David Grutman (OTL, Planta, Komodo).
+With a swanky indoor-outdoor patio, enjoy the Miami air as you indulge in a bagel and lox tower, bourbon cinnamon rolls and fruity cocktails.

 90 NE 39th St.; 305-704-0994 or swanbevy.com